 We owe the brain a lot.

-Our brains are always looking out for us.
-They’re wired to help us survive – alerting us to threats and ramping up our amygdala to help us take action.
+The brain is always looking out for us.
+It’s wired to help us survive – alerting us to threats and ramping up our amygdala to help us take action.

 But that same survival trigger makes healing from trauma difficult, says Pat Ogden, PhD.
 In fact, the very systems that are designed to keep us safe can actually stimulate trauma over and over again.